 Accidents and first aid

-Every precaution is taken to ensure the safety of the children at all times and (Silsden Sprouts” is fully insured.
+Every precaution is taken to ensure the safety of the children at all times and “Silsden Sprouts” is fully insured.
 Our staff are trained in first aid and a first aid kit is kept on the premises.
 If your child has an accident whilst in our care, you will be informed when you collect your child, or sooner should our First Aiders feel there is a need to do that.

 Medication